In Defense of the Popular Framework Electron

 So far my experience has been atom and mattermost desktop.

 For atom, everyone was swearing*so hard* about how good an editor it is, and it's frankly not that good, a resource hog, and just generally a bit glitchy around the edges.
 Slow to start.
 Sure it's 'extensible', but the extensions have thus far for me been extremely ill-fitting and low quality.
-It reminds me of the 'plugin' fad of the late 90s/early 2000s when a lot of applications pretended to be incredibly extensible but really it was just provid
+It reminds me of the 'plugin' fad of the late 90s/early 2000s when a lot of applications pretended to be incredibly extensible but really it was just providing clunky entry points to pretty much standalone apps.

+For mattermost, it was basically loading the web gui in an app.... no value over the 'normal' web gui.
+For atom at least you have the excuse you are dealing with offline material so a 'normal' browser hosted approach doesn't fit, but in mattermost you are connecting to a server anyway.
+I might have found other reasons to be dissatisfied, but the complete lack of benefit over the browser version just made my interest evaporate.

+I don't understand the fascination with using the web development trappings when you don't have to.
+It's one of the most tedious approaches to application development.

 Re: (Score:2)